Appeals Modernization Data and Results for Veterans

 Brad: And VA has made clear that cases under the AMA or in the AMA Appeals Modernization Act, with hearings at the board will be decided last.
 They’re going to the very end of the line.
 So, you’re could be in for significant delay, significant wait if you’re choosing the hearing under the AMA at the Board of Veterans Appeals, and that’s really important for everyone to understand.
 So let’s talk a little bit about what the future goals for VA are?
 What are they looking at doing here in the next year or so?

 Emma: So I think one of the big steps they’re gonna take is deciding all of the Blue Water claims.
-Now, they may not be actually making a final decision, there might be some remands involved in evidence development, but after the Federal Circuit case Procopio, and then Congress enacting the Blue Water legislation that becoming law, all the Vietnam Navy veterans that benefit from that there, within that 12 nautical miles of the shores of Republic of Vietnam.
+Now, they may not be actually making a final decision, there might be some remands involved in evidence development, but after the Federal Circuit case Procopio, and then Congress enacting the Blue Water legislation that becoming law, all the Vietnam Navy veterans that benefit from that there, within that 12 nautical miles seaward of the demarcation line of Republic of Vietnam.
 If they had a case that was pending at VA, that was stayed by the Secretary until next January, which is coming up faster than we know it.
 I can’t believe we’re already this far into November.
 So they’re going to start deciding those cases in January 2020 whether that be your case was at the board and you’ve got a notice from the board saying, “All right, we’re going to decide these three claims, but your service connection for diabetes needs to be stayed, and then once the stay is lifted we’re going to pick it right back up, or you’re at the regional office.
 But if you had been granted that before this day, that will still go into effect.
 But those cases are sort of I think, next in line for the board and Ro to tackle.

 Brad: Okay, so we’ve got a question.
 And the question is, do you know if a supplemental claim goes to the same level of VBA employee as an original claim?
 Or is it a special group of VBA employees?